TuxVinyards/qqX/README.md

 Quickemu is simply built and easy to use.

-It has an active community & is the only virtual machine manager that makes easy work out of running Microsoft Windows.
+It has an active community & is the only virtual machine manager that makes easy work of running Microsoft Windows.

 It's not without its flaws.
 But its flaws can be fixed & it can be made to work.